Something that you realize fast during any outdoor adventure or any disaster situation – water weighs a LOT! 8.3 pounds per gallon adds up fast!

 Bringing water to a rolling boil for 3 minutes is the gold standard for water purification.

-I have seen each of the four above methods used successfully on long backpacking trips BUT the CDC recommends either boiling or a combination of any two of the other three methods (filtration+chemical or filtration+radiation).
+I have seen each of the four above methods used successfully on long backpacking trips BUT the CDC recommends either boiling or a combination of any two of the other three methods (filtration+chemical or filtration+radiation or chemical+radiation).

 A few hints for each of these water purification methods.